srininara/pykidz/sessions/session-9-exception_handling/session-notes.md

 ValueError: invalid literal for int() with base 10: 'ab'
 ```

-Ok we are getting some kind of an error but it is very difficult to figure out what is happening.
+Ok, we are getting some kind of error, but it is very difficult to figure out what is happening.
 This is where we should be doing validation of input and raising proper errors to the user of the function.
 Let us do that:

 ```python
 def divide(dividend, divisor):